UrielOfir/personal-website/content/en/_index.md

 {{< blocks/cover title="Welcome to Uriel Ofir's website" image_anchor="top" height="full" >}}
 <div style= "font-size:25px">

-I'm the founder of [Ma'akaf](https://maakaf-landing-page.netlify.app/), an Israeli open-source community, and a dedicated JavaScript developer. <br> I'm deeply passionate about the power of open source.
+I'm the founder of <a target="_blank" href="https://maakaf-landing-page.netlify.app/">Ma'akaf</a>, an Israeli open-source community, and a dedicated JavaScript developer. <br> I'm deeply passionate about the power of open source.

-My personal journey has taken me from a background in Jewish orthodoxy,<br> where I spent a decade studying in [Yeshivat Har Hamor](https://en.wikipedia.org/wiki/Har_Hamor), to a secular perspective.
+My personal journey has taken me from a background in Jewish orthodoxy,<br> where I spent a decade studying in <a target="_blank" href="https://en.wikipedia.org/wiki/Har_Hamor">Yeshivat Har Hamor</a>, to a secular perspective.

 Here on my website, you'll find a collection of my writings, videos, and podcasts, offering insights into my experiences and thoughts.
 Join me in exploring the intersection of technology, open source, and the diverse paths that shape our lives.
 </div>